chanezon/azure-linux/docker/machine.md

 INFO[0341] To connect: docker $(machine config pat-1) ps
 ```

 There is an option --azure-name to specify the name you want Azure to use for the cloud service where this machine will be created, but it does not seem to be taken into account.
+I logged an issue about this https://github.com/docker/machine/issues/419

 machine writes metadata about the machine that has been created at ~/.docker/machines/[machine-name]/config.json, and creates certificates to secure communication with the remote machine in ~/.docker/machines/[machine-name]